Care for Your Pets

 Is heart worm disease serious?

-Yes it is very serious.
+Yes it is very serious and can be life threatening if not detected/treated early enough.
 Heartworms interfere with the normal flow of blood from the right side of the heart to the vessels serving the lungs.
 If left untreated, heartworm disease can significantly reduce your dog’s quality of life, cause failure of the heart and other organs, and can ultimately lead to death.

 What are signs of heartworm?